-In every business and team there will be a selection of personalities because everyone is different; this is both rewarding a challenging for a manager and business owner, but if you know the types of personalities you’re dealing with then it does make for easier to manage your team and work with your employees to get the most from them.
+In every business and team there will be a selection of personalities; this is both rewarding a challenging for a manager and business owner, but if you know the types of personalities you’re dealing with then it does make for easier to manage your team and work with your employees to get the most from them.

 We have picked five of the most common personality types found in a business, can you spot people in your business just like this?
-We have referred to them as Mr Men characters, but of course they can be found in both genders.
+(We have referred to them as Mr Men characters)

 Mr Rush may not be the easiest person to see as they are always on the go, they have an impatient demeanour and will always be late for everything, no matter how big or small the commitment may be.
 Mr Rush is the one you think you saw rush past the window at 9.10am each morning, like we say, not the easiest to see, but pretty easy to spot.